Azdaroth/Azdaroth.github.io/source/_posts/2014-03-01-test-driven-rails-part-2.markdown

 ```
-<p>Reform is not (yet) that popular in the Rails community, so some things requires explanation (check also the <a href="https://github.com/apotonick/reform" target="_blank">docs</a> out).
+<p>Reform is not (yet) that popular in the Rails community so some things requires explanation (check also the <a href="https://github.com/apotonick/reform" target="_blank">docs</a> out).
 The <code>Reform::Form::ActiveRecord</code> module is required for uniqueness validation and the <code>Composition</code> is for... composition - some properties are mapped to user and other to profile.
-There is also a mystical mapping with <code>on: :nil</code> - these are "virtual" properties like <code>password</code>, <code>password_confirmation</code> and <code>policy</code> - all properties must be mapped to a resource, so just to satisfy Reform API I use <code>on: :nil</code> as a convention, also the <code>empty: true</code> option is for virtual attributes that won't be processed.
+There is also a mystical mapping with <code>on: :nil</code> - these are "virtual" properties like <code>password</code>, <code>password_confirmation</code> and <code>policy</code> - all properties must be mapped to a resource so just to satisfy Reform API I use <code>on: :nil</code> as a convention, also the <code>empty: true</code> option is for virtual attributes that won't be processed.
 And where does the email validation come from?
 From our custom validator, let's write some specs, but before we should add /forms (and /usecases for business logic) directories to be autoloaded:</p>

 ``` ruby config/application.rb
 config.autoload_paths += %W(#{config.root}/app/usecases)